Lateral Rotation Mattress vs. Alternating Pressure Mattress: Key Differences Explained

 Clinical Benefits

-1. Prevention of Pulmonary Complications:
+Prevention of Pulmonary Complications

-3. Reduced Need for Manual Repositioning:
+Reduced Need for Manual Repositioning

 Limitations

-1. Not Suitable for All Patients:
+Not Suitable for All Patients

-The ABeWER multiTURN® 6 significantly improves pressure injuries in patients with advanced hip pressure ulcers by reducing discomfort and promoting wound healing.
-This is achieved through the mattress’s advanced technologies, including its ability to reposition the patient every 30 minutes.
-By minimizing the duration of vascular compression, this mechanism ensures adequate perfusion of tissues with blood, oxygen, essential nutrients, and other healing factors, thereby facilitating the recovery process (Chapeshis, 2025).
+Patients with advanced hip pressure ulcers may experience increased discomfort or worsening conditions due to the lateral movement (Sprigle and Sonenblum, 2019).
+The ABeWER multiTURN® 6 addresses this limitation in advanced hip pressure ulcers by reducing discomfort and promoting wound healing through repositioning every 30 minutes.
+By minimising the duration of vascular compression, this mechanism ensures adequate perfusion of tissues with blood, oxygen, essential nutrients, and other healing factors, facilitating the recovery process (Chapeshis, 2025).

-2. Risk of Patient Instability:
+Risk of Patient Instability

 Alternating Pressure Mattress (APM)